 When researching prospective schools, it's important to find out whether the institution has been accredited by a legitimate accrediting agency, especially for online schools.
+Accreditation helps ensure that you will receive a quality education that will adequately prepare you for a marketing career.
 Colleges and universities that choose to participate in the accreditation process are carefully reviewed by independent agencies that have been approved by the US Department of Education or the Council for Higher Education Accreditation.

 Accreditation is important because it proves to students, other schools, and prospective employers that an institution and its programs meet acceptable standards with regard to the curricula, administration, student services, and other aspects.
 Most employers and schools only accept credits and degrees from accredited colleges and universities, and federal aid is only granted to students who enroll at an accredited school.
 Schools and programs that do not have accreditation may not meet the necessary standards of proper education, so it's recommended that students select a marketing program at an accredited online school.